SarahKenneally/PBD/README.md

 # PBD
-This is where I am going to store code for Programming for Big data Class
+This is where I am going to store code for Programming for Big Data Class